 Client Brief: The site (8000 Sq ft.) was located in one of the major arterial roads of Chennai – Arcot Road.
 The client brief was to create a multitenanted commercial building which would serve the banking sector in the area and maximise the economic potential of the site.
 The building needed to have an iconic presence in the streetscape of Chennai.

-From the inception of the project, care was taken to address the user comfort and ensuring the sustainable use of natural resources during its construction and life-cycle.
-The building satisfies all the local bye-laws applicable as per the municipal master-plan.
+From the inception of the project, care was taken to address the user comfort and ensure the sustainable use of natural resources during its construction and life cycle.
+The building satisfies all the local bye-laws applicable as per the municipal master plan.
 It serves to upgrade the availability of Grade-A commercial spaces in the micro-market of Kodambakkam.

 Façade Exploded View

-The building is designed to harvest 100 percent of the rain-water.
-Provisions have been planned for grey-water recycling to reduce the requirement of the building on metro-water.
+The building is designed to harvest 100 per cent of the rainwater.
+Provisions have been planned for grey-water recycling to reduce the requirement of the building on metro water.
 Solar energy use is planned for common areas.
-The walls are made of AAC blocks which have superior thermal insulation over bricks and is also more cost-effective as it reduces the dead-load of the building.
+The walls are made of AAC blocks which have superior thermal insulation over bricks and is also more cost-effective as it reduce the dead-load of the building.

 Low-maintenance materials have been used which reduce the amount of energy spent on cleaning the building.
 Also, most materials are locally available making replacements cheaper and easily available.

-Innovative Day-Lighting Facade: The northern façade of the building for the office floors was designed to give glare-free daylighting for the work spaces.
-The triangulated translucent polycarbonate fins placed at carefully determined patterns cut the direct sun-light.
+Innovative Day-Lighting Facade: The northern façade of the building for the office floors was designed to give glare-free daylighting for the workspaces.
+The triangulated translucent polycarbonate fins placed in carefully determined patterns cut the direct sunlight.

 Some of the design objectives achieved through the project are:

-• Maximise site visibility creating a public plaza and an iconic form
+• Maximise site visibility by creating a public plaza and an iconic form

 • Creation of an iconic building with the lowest possible budget